ConEmu/ConEmu.github.io/en/Tasks.md

 ConEmu's ‘Tasks’ are used to store predefined commands or [shell's](TerminalVsShell.html) command lines.
+Each Task may contain one or more commands, or even other single-command tasks.
+Tasks are useful when you need to run several consoles on one screen in [panes](SplitScreen.html).
 Run them anytime later by name or hotkey.

 Also it's a simple way to start several shells